RobyFerro/vega-framework/docs/explanation/architecture/clean-architecture.md

 ### 3. Independence of Frameworks

-Your business logic doesn't depend on FastAPI, SQLAlchemy, or any framework.
+Your business logic doesn't depend on Vega Web, FastAPI, SQLAlchemy, or any framework.
 This means:
 - ✅ Easy to test
 - ✅ Easy to change frameworks
 - ✅ Framework updates don't break business logic